openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

      - Type of a connection protocol.
 The possible value is either ``'iSCSI'`` or ``'FC'``.
      - All
-   * - ControllerIP0
-     - -
-     - IP address of the primary controller on an OceanStor T series V100R005 storage device.
-     - T series V1
-   * - ControllerIP1
-     - -
-     - IP address of the secondary controller on an OceanStor T series V100R005 storage device.
-     - T series V1
    * - RestURL
      - -
      - Access address of the REST interface,